user3141592/screen-generator/README.md

 1) screen-generator -c "watch ls /tmp;lsblk;tcpdump"

-   Open a new screen composed of a grid of 3 lines and 2 colums
+   Open a new screen composed of a grid of 2 lines and 2 colums

-2) screen-generator -n 5 3 -d $HOME/.screenrc
+2) screen-generator -n -x 5 -y 3 -d $HOME/.screenrc

-   Replace the default configuration file of screen by a newly generated one decribing a 5x3 grid.
+   Replace the default configuration file of screen by a newly generated one decribing a 5x3 grid with $SHELL as window command.

 # FILES